 But wait a minute, let's look at my process for filling an urn with two balls.

-Let's say that my selection process involves a million different balls from which I make my selection, only of which is white, the rest having different colour and pattern combinations.
+Let's say that my selection process involves a million different balls from which I make my selection, only one of which is white, the rest having different colour and pattern combinations.
 I select one ball completely at random and put it in the urn.
 The ball I removed is replaced by an impartial third party with an identical one, and then I make another entirely random selection and put it in the urn.

 What happens to the probability then?
 Say that my friend pulls out a ball, perfectly at random, and it is white.
 What are the chances that the one left in the urn will be white?